-Sunlight, heat, and humidity are factors that cannot be avoided during the investigative process, but their effect on field notes, film, artifacts, etc. can be minimized by exposing them to the elements as little as possible.
+Sunlight, heat, and humidity are factors that cannot be avoided during the investigative process, but their effect on field notes, film, electronic equipment, artifacts, etc. can be minimized by exposing them to the elements as little as possible.
 Paperwork and maps should not be left exposed to the sun or rain.
 Film and cameras should never be left in vehicles where they can be subjected to high temperatures.
-All documentary materials shall be kept in air-conditioned facilities when they are not being used in the field.
+All documentary materials and project electronics shall be kept in air-conditioned facilities when they are not being used in the field.
+All electronic devices should be recharged at the end of each day!